-- (i) In living areas built after August 1, 1975, where workers cook, live, and sleep, provide at least 100 square feet per occupant. - (j) In living areas built before August 1, 1975, where workers cook, live and sleep, provide at least 60 square feet per occupant. - (k) Each sleeping room without double bunk beds must have at least 50 square feet of floor space per employee.
-Where there are double bunk beds, provide 40 square feet per occupant.
-Do not use triple bunks.
+(I) In living areas built after August 1, 1975, where workers cook, live, and sleep, provide at least 100 square feet per occupant.

+(J) In living areas built before August 1, 1975, where workers cook, live and sleep, provide at least 60 square feet per occupant.

+(K) Each sleeping room without double bunk beds must have at least 50 square feet of floor space per employee.
+Where there are double bunk beds for related individuals, provide 40 square feet per occupant.
+Do not use triple bunks, and do not allow the use of double bunk beds by unrelated individuals.
+Beds must be arranged so that at least one of the following is true:

-NOTE: When a sleeping room is part of a living area, the square footage of the sleeping rooms counts as part of the living area requirement.
+(i) Beds and cots must be spaced at least six (6) feet apart between frames in all directions and arranged so that occupants sleep head to toe; OR

+(ii) Beds and cots must be separated by a bed length, floor to near ceiling temporary non-permeable barrier (for example, using plexiglass, heavy plastic, lightweight wood sheeting, etc.) placed perpendicular to wall such that a 28-inch minimum aisle remains available to the occupant of each bed; OR

-- (I) Beginning on January 1, 2018 all agricultural labor housing, where workers cook, live and sleep in the same area, must provide 100 square feet per occupant. - (m) For units built after April 3, 1980 at least one-half the required floor space in each living area must have a minimum ceiling height of 7 feet.
-Floor space with a ceiling height less than 5 feet does not count toward the minimum required floor space. - (n) Beginning on January 1, 2018 only areas with a 7 foot ceiling height will count toward the required square footage of any living or sleeping area. - (o) Provide separate private sleeping areas for unrelated persons of each sex and for each family unit.
+(iii) An operator may implement other effective engineering and/or administrative controls to modify this requirement with prior approval by Oregon OSHA.(I) All agricultural labor housing, where workers cook, live and sleep in the same area, must provide 100 square feet per occupant.

+(L) Only areas with a 7 foot ceiling height will count toward the required square footage of any living or sleeping area.(M) Provide separate private sleeping areas for unrelated persons of each sex and for each family unit.
-Note: Paragraph (p) is effective April 1, 2009.

-(p) Provide windows or skylights with a total area equal to at least 10 percent of the required floor area.
-At least one-half (nominal) the total required window or skylight area must be openable to the outside.
+(N) Provide windows or skylights with a total area equal to at least 10 percent of the required floor area.
+At least onehalf (nominal) the total required window or skylight area must be openable to the outside.
 Adequate mechanical ventilation may substitute for openable window space.
 Not more than one-half the required space can be met with skylights.
 Openable, screened windows in doors count toward this requirement.

-(q) Before occupancy clean all living areas and eliminate any rodents, insects, and animal parasites.
+(O) Before occupancy clean all living areas and eliminate any rodents, insects, and animal parasites.